 Open up about why you understand your actions or words hurt the other person and show that you’re sorry with not only your statements, but also your body language and tone of voice.
 If you tell someone you’re sorry in an angry or sarcastic tone, they are naturally likely to take it the wrong way.
 Use a soft tone of voice and open body language to show that you are not in a defensive stance.
 Be vulnerable, and talk about what it means to you that the relationship gets back on track.

 You can’t always expect someone to immediately forget that their pain ever happened and for things to just “go back to normal.”
 Depending on what you did, such as belittle or cheat on your partner, it may take time for the wound to heal and for trust to be rebuilt.
 Tell the person you’re apologizing to that you understand the consequences and will do what it takes to rebuild your dynamic.
 This will show them that you’re not just offering an empty apology and are willing to put in work to really make things right.

 Repair Your Relationship After a Fight

 Give hugs and kisses.
 After you both apologize, physical closeness can help you repair the relationship and build emotional closeness.
-Give tender hugs and kisses; pull your partner close, hold hands.
-Let your partner tell you when he or she is ready to get close — after a fight they might need some space to cool down before they’re ready for physical closeness.
-Physical touch from people we care about releases oxytocin, our feel good hormone.
+Give tender hugs and kisses; pull your partner close, and hold hands.
+Let your partner tell you when he or she is ready to get close — after a fight, they might need some space to cool down before they’re ready for physical closeness.
+Physical touch from people we care about releases oxytocin, our feel-good hormone.
 Oxytocin also helps keep our stress levels down.
 Not only is this physical touch good for your relationship, it’s good for you both individually.